 While the pasta is cooking, combine the olive oil, tomatoes and salt in a large, non-reactive skillet or Dutch oven over medium heat.
 Cover the skillet (use a baking sheet if you don’t have a better lid).
 Cook, stirring occasionally, until most of the tomatoes have started to burst out of their skins and the olive oil has a light red hue (about 6 to 12 minutes).

 Remove the skillet from the heat and stir in the cooked pasta.
 Let the mixture cool for a few minutes while you chop the basil.
+We don’t want the cheese to melt on contact, so wait to proceed to the next step until your pasta is lightly warm (not hot).

 Stir the mozzarella balls and basil into the pasta.
 Add the vinegar, then taste and add additional vinegar and/or salt, if it doesn’t quite taste spectacular yet.
 For best flavor, let the mixture rest for about 20 minutes, so the pasta can absorb some of the sauce.
 Or, refrigerate it for future use.